 wall.
 The steep pitched roofs of Nos.
-35 to 45 Anfield Road and screen wall and these properties benefit from views across the park.
+35 to 45 Anfield Road and the upper stages of other properties are visible above the screen wall and these properties benefit from views across the park.
 The Main Stand of the LFC stadium has a presence within the registered park being visible from within, principally from the middle ground and eastern areas of the park.
 Views into Stanley Park from Anfield Road are limited, due to the built development lining the route and the mature trees to Dahlia Walk.